 The Australian Government funds the Medical Research Future Fund (MRFF).
-The Government will contribute savings from the health budget to the fund until it reaches the goal of $20 billion in 2021.
+The Government contributed savings from the health budget to the fund until it reached the goal of $20 billion in July 2020.

 The Future Fund invests this money so it provides a steady stream of income (interest).
 The Finance Minister instructed the Future Fund to aim for a return of 1.5 to 2 per cent above the cash rate, over rolling 10-year periods.

 Each year the Future Fund Board of Guardians decides how much money to use for health and medical research.
 This amount is then available for the Government to spend on medical research projects.

 Expected money movements in and out of the MRFF